mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

-Gatorade?
-Yes please.
-I am handed a cup and I put it down the hatch.
+_"Gatorade?"_   I am handed a cup and I put it down the hatch.
 The residual carbonation, the acidity both hit the back of my throat.
 It is Pepsi.
-Normally I am good with cola but there is a reaction and it is not comfortable.
+There is a reaction and it is very uncomfortable.
+There is 17 kilometres of run still in front of me.

+I am still holding back the urge to vomit that cola I ingested.
+I have 5 kilometres to go and I spot Carina in the crowd again.
+We make a plan to meet at the finish line in 30 minutes.

 ![](/assets/jpg/IMG_1309-366x550.jpeg RUNNING THE RED CARPET)